jasondellaluce/arm9loaderhax/README.md

 ## Setup

-The setup is absolutely user-unfriendly becouse of the files that needs to be provided in compilation.
+The setup is absolutely user-unfriendly because of the files that needs to be provided in compilation.

 In order to make this work you need to creat a directory in the setup root named **data_input**, and put the following files in it :